 However, space science also focuses on our own home planet, Earth: investigating our climate system, our atmosphere, the tropical rain forests, the oceans or the poles is indispensable if we are to understand and protect our eco-system to ensure its survival.
 Then again, excellent research can and should also be applied to launchers, satellites, and other components of the space infrastructure.
-With this in mind, the Space Administration puts a special focus on funding projects of excellence in basic and applied research from which other disciplines may benefit.
+With this in mind, the German Space Agency puts a special focus on funding projects of excellence in basic and applied research from which other disciplines may benefit.

 Encouraging commercialisation and innovation